nathan-barry/nathan.rs/content/posts/favorite-quotes.md

 > “The march of Providence is so slow and our desires so impatient; the work of progress so immense and our means of aiding it so feeble; the life of humanity is so long, that of the individual so brief, that we often see only the ebb of the advancing wave and are thus discouraged.
 It is history that teaches us to hope.”
 <br>― Robert E. Lee

+> "Begin to weave and God will give the thread"
+<br>— German Proverb

 > "Never throughout history has a man who lived a life of ease left a name worth remembering."
 <br>— Theodore Roosevelt